 Cannabigerol (CBG): CBG is found in higher concentrations in the hemp variety of cannabis than in marijuana.
 Research shows it supports immune function, skin health, nervous system function, and positive mood.* CBG also inhibits GABA uptake, which can promote relaxation.*

-Diindoylmethane (DIM): You produce Indole-3-Carbinol when you eat cruciferous vegetables like broccoli, Brussels sprouts, cabbage, cauliflower.* Indole-3-Carbinol converts to DIM, which supports immune function, and also helps maintain normal estrogen levels by blocking the conversion of testosterone to estrogen.*
+Diindoylmethane (DIM): You produce Indole-3-Carbinol when you eat cruciferous vegetables like broccoli, Brussels sprouts, cabbage, and cauliflower.* Indole-3-Carbinol converts to DIM, which supports immune function, and also helps maintain normal estrogen levels by blocking the conversion of testosterone to estrogen.*

 You can get DIM or Indole-3-Carbinol as a nutritional supplement.